sylviacheong/project/README.md

 - Download application images using docker hub
 - Automate application and configuration using playbook *.yml file.

-The following screenshot displays the result of running `docker ps`.
+The following screenshot displays the result of running `docker ps` :

 ![](Images/docker_ps.png)